SysAdminDoc/LibreWolf_Tweaks/README.md

-# LibreWolf: Perfectly Portable Edition
+# LibreWolf: Dark Portable Edition
 **A carefully curated selection of settings, add-ons, and tweaks to enhance speed, usability, and aesthetics.**

 ![2025-03-11 21 55 16](https://github.com/user-attachments/assets/5c638d29-c458-4573-9417-a38eb869285f)